ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 ### Task 1C) Testing actual program (1.0p)

 You will find a vulnerable program [`sample.c`](sample.c), which takes input both as file argument and from `stdin`.
-Check the source for identifying the vulnerabilities.
+Check the source to identify the vulnerabilities.

 You can compile it as